cncf/k8s-conformance/v1.19/moondog/README.md

 ## Get and run the install script

 Installation instructions will be available at https://moondog.co when Moondog goes public.
+If you would like more information on this process please contact info@revelry.co and we will be happy to walk you through the installation process personally!
+Thanks.

 After installation, give the cluster some time to bootstrap itself.